 Certificate in Advanced Professional Counseling (CAPC)

-The Certificate in Advanced Professional Counseling is designed for any student with a completed masters degree in counseling who desires to pursue licensure.
+The Certificate in Advanced Professional Counseling is designed for any student with a completed masters level degree in counseling who desires to pursue licensure.
 Students who complete our Master of Arts in Counseling (52 credit hours) often enroll in the CAPC Program (10 credit hours) after graduation.

 Entry requirements for this certificate?